Back-to-work policy explained here

 Which manufacturer then?

-There are four stainless-steel-tanked thermal stores on the market now that I am aware of.
+There are three stainless-steel-tanked thermal stores on the market now that I am aware of.
 Here are the links:

 The ETS160 Electric Thermal Store by Advance Appliances Ltd